Prompt Responses

 Would I Benefit From A Mobility Aid?

-Anybody with problems moving about without assistance—whether due to age, illness, or injury—may benefit from using a mobility aid.
-With the help of these innovations, people may improve their independence, quality of life, and sense of value.
+Anybody who has problems moving about without assistance—whether due to age, illness, or injury—may benefit from using a mobility aid.
+These innovations can help people improve their independence, quality of life, and sense of value.

 Do People With POTS Use Mobility Aids?